 If you want to take the family to the campsite, but don’t know if it’s going to be a long-lasting tradition, then the Coleman Sundome 6 is your tent.

 At under $100, it’s one of the most affordable tents on the market.
-Unfortunately, the low price point comes a reduction in overall quality.
+Unfortunately, at the low price point comes a reduction in overall quality.

 The Sundome’s thin polyester materials are not up to snuff with the other tents on the market.

-The support poles are made from fiberglass and they are prone to breaking.
+The support poles are made from fiberglass and are prone to breaking.
 So – not the best tent against harsh weather conditions.